Lawsuit alleges NCCC leaders retaliated against sexual harassment complainants

 Tomczak is a NCCC graduate and is now an assistant manager of dining services.

-Mistriner retired from NCCC in August, but has since become an expert at residence at Niagara University.
+Mistriner retired from NCCC.
 Two phone calls to a number listed to Mistriner were not returned as of press time.

 A history of sexual harassment allegations